membase/ns_server/deps/emoxi/DESIGN.markdown

     mc_accept.erl

-This module opens up a listening port and spawns child e-processes to manage each client connection (or session).
-Each client connection gets two child e-processes, which are paired: one child-process to receive incoming messages, and another child-e-process to do sends of responses.
+This module opens up a listening port and spawns child processes to manage each client connection (or session).
+Each client connection gets two child processes, which are paired: one child-process to receive incoming messages, and another child-process to do sends of responses.

 The `mc_accept` module is genericized so that different server